Roundhouse

 Theatre potential

-This has been an active theatre used by a range of drama groups such as Dover Operatic and Dramatic Society and Dover Youth Theatre providing amateur dramatics and performance training and experience to young people.
+The Roundhouse has been an active theatre used by a range of drama groups, such as Dover Operatic and Dramatic Society and Dover Youth Theatre, providing amateur dramatics and performance training and experience to young people.
+Black Fish Academy, whose lease expired in 2013, remained at the theatre under an informal arrangement that ended in 2022.

 Current situation

-Theatres Trust has had early initial discussions with key stakeholders about developing a Cultural Advisory Group, and exploring alternative provisions within the town, and are continuing to provide support both in relation to the operation of the Roundhouse and wider theatre provision within Dover.
+We will continue to work with the council and to provide support both in relation to the operation of the Roundhouse and wider theatre provision within Dover.

 Main image, Roundhouse Theatre by Ian Grundy.